Ex-Trump campaign chief Manafort loses bid to dismiss Virginia charges

 At a hearing in May, he mused that Mueller should not have “unfettered power” and told prosecutors they were only pursuing Manafort so that he would turn over dirt on Trump.

-Trump later praised his comments and read them aloud to his audience during a speech at a meeting of the National Rifle Association.
+Trump later praised his comments and read them aloud during a speech to the National Rifle Association.

+At the May hearing, Ellis also demanded that prosecutors turn over to him an unredacted version of the classified August memo by Rosenstein which fleshed out the scope of Mueller’s powers, saying he needed it to inform his ruling.

-Ellis on Tuesday maintained that he still has strong concerns about the use of special counsels or prosecutors more generally.
+In his opinion filed Tuesday, Ellis said that he still has strong concerns about the use of special counsels or prosecutors more generally.

 “The Constitution’s system of checks and balances, reflected to some extent in the regulations at issue, are designed to ensure that no single individual or branch of government has plenary or absolute power,” he wrote.
 “The appointment of special prosecutors has the potential to disrupt these checks and balances, and to inject a level of toxic partisanship into investigation of matters of public importance.”

+He also reiterated that Trump, and not Manafort, is the target in Mueller’s sights, saying “even a blind person can see that the true target of the Special Counsel’s investigation is President Trump.”

-Manafort has been held in a jail in Virginia since the federal judge overseeing the Washington case revoked his bond on June 15, after prosecutors presented evidence during a court hearing about Manafort’s alleged efforts to influence witnesses’ testimony while he was under house arrest.
+Manafort has been held in a jail in Virginia since the federal judge overseeing the Washington case revoked his bond on June 15, after prosecutors presented evidence during a court hearing of Manafort’s alleged efforts to influence witnesses’ testimony while he was under house arrest.

-Reporting by Sarah N. Lynch; Editing by James Dalgleish and Tom Brown
+Reporting by Sarah N. Lynch; additional reporting by Nathan Layne; Editing by James Dalgleish and Tom Brown